CashScript/cashscript/website/docs/guides/optimization.md

 ## Example Workflow

-When trying to optimizing your contract, you will need to compare the contract size to see if the changes have a positive impact.
+When trying to optimize your contract, you will need to compare the contract size to see if the changes have a positive impact.
-You can easily check the opcode count and bytesize with the compiler CLI directly from the contract (without creating a new artifact).
+With the compiler CLI, you can easily check the opcode count and bytesize directly from the contract (without creating a new artifact).
 It's important to know the minimum fees on the Bitcoin Cash network are based on the bytesize of a transaction (including your contract).

 ```bash